codeplatoon-fullstack/installfest/Windows/README.md

 > $ sudo apt-get install python3 python3-pip python3-setuptools
 > ```
 >
-> This is just a matter of convenience though, installing the packages as seperate commands will result in the same outcome
+> This is just a matter of convenience though, installing the packages as seperate commands will result in the same outcome.

 Test that you can run the commands `python3` and `pip`.
 For `pip` you will simply see some output indicating it's usage, but as long as it recognizes the command as existing you are good.
 As per usual you may need to close and reopen your terminal to see these working.